Mama's Family: Plot details

 For 1½ seasons from 1983 through 1984, Mama's Family ran on NBC.
 In the series' first episode, Thelma Harper lives with her uncomfortable, uptight spinster sister Fran (Rue McClanahan), a journalist for a local paper.
 Thelma's son Vinton (whose wife Mitzi had left him to become a cocktail waitress in Las Vegas) arrives to inform Thelma that he and his two children, Sonja and Buzz, have been evicted from their home and need a place to stay.
 Much to Fran's chagrin, Thelma allows the trio to move in.

 During the first season, Vinton forged a relationship with the Harpers' flirtatious next-door neighbor Naomi Oates, whom Thelma disliked, and soon married her.
 After selling Naomi's house and losing the money in a bad business deal, Naomi and Vint are forced to move into Thelma's basement, where they remain for most of the show's run.
 Also seen on a recurring basis were Thelma's two daughters: the snobbish Ellen (Betty White) and the ornery Eunice (Carol Burnett).
-Harvey Korman, who directed many of the earlier episodes, made featured appearances as Eunice's husband, Ed Higgins.
+Korman, who directed many of the earlier episodes, made featured appearances as Eunice's husband, Ed Higgins.
 (During the eleventh and final season of The Carol Burnett Show, the Ed Higgins character left Eunice and was written out of "The Family" skits.)

 Opening theme discrepancies

 Korman appeared at the beginning of each episode as the stuffed shirt Alistair Quince (a parody of Alistair Cooke), who would soberly introduce the program in the style of Masterpiece Theatre.
-These monologs were cut out of the later syndicated reruns.
+These monologues were cut out of the later syndicated reruns.
 Korman also performed the voice of Thelma's unseen late husband, Carl, in flashback episodes.

 An extended version of the show's opening theme song, with repeated melodies, was used during the original NBC run, but was never used in reruns.